hyperledger/firefly/docs/reference/types/_includes/tokenpool_description.md

 Check the documentation for your chosen connector implementation to see the detailed options for configuring a new Token Pool.

-Note that it is very common to use a Token Pool to teach Hyperledger FireFly about and *existing token*, so that you can start interacting with a token that already exists.
+Note that it is very common to use a Token Pool to teach Hyperledger FireFly about an *existing token*, so that you can start interacting with a token that already exists.

 ### Example token pool types